 - Continue supporting the improvement of the industry-wide recycled content average in metal packaging and transit products (paper, steel and plastic).

 - Source recycled material, both internally and externally supplied, at strapping centers.

-Our employees and operations around the world are already advancing our approach to circularity.
+Our employees and operations around the world are already doing their part when it comes to climate action.
 Here are just a few examples of how they are making a difference:

-In 2015, the United Nations General Assembly announced 17 Sustainable Development Goals (SDGs) to address global challenges and set a blueprint for action to achieve the goals by 2030.
+In 2015, the United Nations General Assembly annonunced 17 Sustainable Development Goals (SDGs) to address global changes and set a blueprint for action to achieve the goals by 2030.

-Our sustainability priorities are aligned with the SDGs so that our actions can contribute to a greater collective impact.
-Learn more about our alignment with each goal.
+Our sustainable priorities are aligned with the SDGs so that our actions can contribute to a greater collective impact.
+Learn more about our alignment with each goal here.